sled dog equipment

 Some Canicross belt choosers are worried about whether the leg loops rub or feel disgusting.
 However, you get used to the presence of leg loops quickly and if the belt is designed to suit the user and adjusted correctly, the leg loops should not rub.

 Where should the dog's leash be attached on hikes?
-Is a Canicross belt compatible with the tire?
+Is a Canicross belt compatible with a backpack?

 Pictured is Non-stop dogwear CaniX Belt.